ExpatAdminHubEuropean expat guide

 Most product comparisons end with it depends.
 This one doesn't — the matrix above sharpens four distinct buckets.

 Single-property non-resident landlord, works in English.
-Rent — Bail, Quittance, Loyer wins on three independent dimensions: mobile-native (day-to-day actions live on a phone, not a desk), bilingual (the UI runs in English while the documents come out in French), and one-time pricing (€49 once, no annual decision to renew).
+Rent — Bail, Quittance, Loyer wins on three independent dimensions: mobile-native (day-to-day actions live on a phone, not a desk), bilingual (the UI runs in English while the documents come out in French), and one-time pricing (the first property is free with 10 documents included, then €49 once per property and €39 per additional property — no annual decision to renew).
+Compliance and maintenance deadline tracking is built in at no extra cost.
 Add the dedicated tenant portal at €7 if you'd rather your tenant message in-app than over WhatsApp.

 French-resident landlord, 1–3 properties, never going to use a mobile app.
 Rentila is the safe default.
 BailFacile if you're a first-time landlord and value onboarding speed.